Governmental Accounting Basics & FAQs

-No. A forward pricing rate agreement is an agreement between a contractor and the government of the indirect rates that will be utilized for pricing in the period (year) covered.
-A provisional rate agreement is an agreement between a contractor and the government of the indirect rates that will be utilized for billing on cost plus contracts in the period (year) covered.
+No. A Forward Pricing Rate Agreement is an agreement between a contractor and the government regarding the indirect rates that will be utilized for pricing in the period (year) covered.
+A Provisional Rate Agreement is an agreement between a contractor and the government of the indirect rates that will be utilized for billing on cost plus contracts in the period (year) covered.

 What should be the basis for the indirect rate component of cost proposal submitted to the government?

-The basis for the indirect rates proposed should be either a forward pricing rate agreement, a provisional rate agreement, or you indirect costs budget for the period of performance of the contract proposed.
+The basis for the indirect rates proposed should be either a forward pricing rate agreement, a provisional rate agreement, or your indirect costs budget for the period of performance of the contract proposed.